ruby-hacking-guide/ruby-hacking-guide.github.com/README.md

 License
 =======

+Copyright (c) 2002-2004 Minero Aoki, All rights reserved.

-This work is licensed under a
+This translation work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike2.5 License](http://creativecommons.org/licenses/by-nc-sa/2.5/)

+If you'd like to translate this work to another language, please contact the author Minero Aoki first.